 Forget Alcatraz, forget Fishermans Wharf!
 In San Francisco – biking the bridge is the coolest thing to do!

 Seeing the Golden Gate Bridge has been on my bucket list for quite some time now.
-Getting the chance to cycle across it with my family was not only the best experience I had in San Francisco, but it is one of the best family experiences I have had on any holiday!
+Getting the chance to cycle across it with my family was not only the best experience I had in San Francisco, but it is one of the best family experiences we had on our entire Calofornia road trip.

 For me it was definitely a case of ‘the journey was the destination’ – the whole day was a fantastic experience and one that the whole family enjoyed.
 My kids felt very proud of their achievement, particularly across such a iconic landmark.
 My son, Luke, couldn’t wait to tell his friends in school that he did it, and I must say I was pretty proud too!